NodeScriptLang/guides/src/guide/naming-conventions.md

-# Naming Conventions
+# Naming conventions

 Generally speaking, having things named in a consistent and systematic manner reduces the cognitive overhead needed to read and understand these things.

 NodeScript uses the following set of rules for Standard Library.
-It is strongly recommended to follow those conventions so that the modules your create are consistent with the rest of the ecosystem.
+It is strongly recommended to follow those conventions so that the modules you create are consistent with the rest of the ecosystem.

 **Cheat sheet**